-Preventive services for teens are provided in different places, including:
+Preventive services for adolescents are provided in different places, including:

-- Doctor’s office (i.e., pediatricians, internal and family medicine physicians)
+- Doctor’s offices (i.e., pediatricians, internal and family medicine physicians)

 - Community health centers